markocupic/gallery-creator-bundle/README.md

 controller, the template, the current request and the active album (if there is one).
 Listeners mutate the template in place; no return value is expected.

-> This replaces the removed `galleryCreatorGenerateFrontendTemplate` hook (see
+> This replaces the in version 3.0.0 removed `galleryCreatorGenerateFrontendTemplate` hook (see
 > [UPGRADE.md](UPGRADE.md)).

 ```php